skiselev/monster-fdc/Assembly_Instructions.md

   * These are non-polarized ceramic capacitors, so they can be oriented either way
   * Trim the leads using cutters
 * Solder C18 - C23 10 uF capacitors
   * These are polarized capacitors and must be oriented correctly.
-The negative (-) side usually marked with paint, and the negative (-) lead is shorted than the positive (+) one
+The negative (-) side usually marked with paint, and the negative (-) lead is shorter than the positive (+) one
   * Trim the leads using cutters
 * Solder X1 - X2 oscillator sockets
   * Make sure that sockets are oriented correctly.
 The notch on the socket should match with the notch on the board's silkscreen